 3. Tin DIY Fire Pit

-Using whatever barrel-shaped scraps you can find, you can create this all-in-one tin fire pit.
-Tin fire pits are extra safe as they ensure your fire is adequately contained, and are much preferred in areas with wide open plains and active winds such as El Paso.
+Using whatever barrel-shaped scraps you can find, you can create an all-in-one tin DIY fire pit.
+Tin fire pits are extra safe as they ensure your fire is adequately contained, and are much preferred in areas with wide open plains and active winds such as if you’re living in San Francisco, CA, or renting a house in Indianapolis, IN.

-You can spruce up your repurposed tin barrel nicely with some high-heat paint (like Rust-Oleum) and stencils.
+You can spruce up your repurposed tin barrel nicely with high-heat paint (like Rust-Oleum) and stencils.

 4. Above Ground DIY Fire Pit

-The pit’s stones ought to be more than heavy enough to be dry stacked — no need for adhesive or cement.
-Hang some outdoor lights above your fire pit to finish off your welcoming ambiance for backyard guests.
+The pit’s stones ought to be more than heavy enough to be dry-stacked, meaning there is no need for adhesive or cement.
+Hang some outdoor lights above your fire pit and decorate with flower pots to make the most out of your outdoor living space.

 5. Raised DIY Fire Pit with Fire Bowl

-If you want an elevated fire, this is an ideal design for you.
-You can build up your fire pit walls to the desired height (only use even bricks for this design, not the rough stones mentioned above) and then top off with a fire bowl.
+If you want an elevated fire, this is the design for you.
+You can build up your fire pit walls to the desired height (only use even bricks for this design, not the rough stones mentioned above) and then top off with a fire bowl or fire pit table that you can purchase from the store.

 Ensure that your fire pit is the proper size for the bowl by building the first layer of the wall around the screen top of your fire bowl.
-When purchasing a fire bowl, make sure it has holes for drainage in the center (dumping out fire bowls filled with water is a hassle).
+When purchasing a fire bowl, make sure it has holes for drainage in the center and a nice foundation such as lava rocks (dumping out fire bowls filled with water is a hassle).
+You can even get one with a glass cover to prevent water from getting into the pit.
+This modern fire pit idea will give your home an elevated look compared to the others.

 6. Grate Drum DIY Fire Pit